CanopySimulations/canopy-python/README.md

 authenticated and that any expired access tokens are refreshed.
 Our helper functions will generally handle calling authenticate before making any calls.

-Once you have created a session you can pass the `session.client` into the swagger generated client code as the `api_client` parameter.
+Once you have created a session you can pass the `session.async_client` or `session.sync_client` into the swagger generated client code as the `api_client` parameter as shown below.
-The `canopy/load_study_job_data.py` function shows all this being done.

 The following example shows how to create a session and request some output channels from a study using our helper function: